natinho68/SnowTricks/README.md

 [**Nathan MEYER**](https://github.com/natinho68)

-See also [ismail1432](https://github.com/ismail1432) who helps me a lot in this project.
+See also [ismail1432](https://github.com/ismail1432) on whom I can rely on a lot on this project.